 Republic of the Congo

-Association pour le Développement de la Réadaptation et du Bien Etre (ADRBE), or Physical Rehabilitation and Well-being Development Association, is MiracleFeet’s partner in the Republic of the Congo.
+MiracleFeet’s partner in the Republic of the Congo is Association pour le Développement de la Réadaptation et du Bien Etre (ADRBE), or Physical Rehabilitation and Well-being Development Association.
 The association was founded by parents of children with physical disabilities in 2010 to promote and protect the rights of the disabled, support physical rehabilitation programs in Congo, and contribute to the socio-economic development of disabled communities.
 ADRBE operates by engaging the Ministry of Health and Ministry of Social Affairs, and by networking with other organizations within the Federation Africaine des Techniciens Orthopédique and Organisation des Centres pour Personnes Handicapées d’Afrique.
-The association opened its first clinic in Brazzaville in March 2011, followed by the second clinic in Pointe-Noire in March 2017.
+The association opened its first clinic in Brazzaville in 2011, followed by the second clinic in Pointe-Noire in 2017.